greenstick/interactor/README.md

 # Interactor.js

-A simple, light-weight (< 5KB minified), no dependency, front-end website interaction tracker for personal websites.
+A simple, light-weight (< 5KB minified), no dependency, front-end website interaction tracker for personal websites and web projects.

 Collects usage data and send it to a user-defined server endpoint on the beforeunload event.